MirServer/mir-kiosk-snap-launch/README.md

     plugin: dump
     source: https://github.com/MirServer/mir-kiosk-snap-launch.git
     override-build: |
+      sed --in-place s'/%SNAP%/$SNAPCRAFT_PROJECT_NAME/' $SNAPCRAFT_PART_BUILD/bin/setup.sh
       sed --in-place s'/%PLUGS%/opengl pulseaudio wayland/' $SNAPCRAFT_PART_BUILD/bin/setup.sh
       snapcraftctl build
 ```

-Where you put the plugs you need for your snap in the `sed` command.
+Where you put the plugs you need for your snap in the `sed...%PLUGS%...` command.

 You use this to launch your app as follows: